nisargptl/CppJsonHandler/README.md

-# CppAutoSerializer - C++ Serialization/Deserialization Library
+# CppJsonHandler - C++ Serialization/Deserialization Library

 ## Overview
 This library provides a simple and flexible way to serialize and deserialize C++ objects to and from JSON format, using template metaprogramming for type safety and extensibility.